Hirohito surrender broadcast

-The speech is the first known instance of an Emperor of Japan speaking to the common people (albeit via a phonograph record).
+The speech is the first known instance of a Japanese emperor speaking to the common people (albeit via a phonograph record).
 It was delivered in formal Classical Japanese, with much pronunciation unfamiliar to ordinary Japanese.
-The speech made no direct reference to a surrender of Japan, instead stating that the government had been instructed to accept the "joint declaration" of the United States, the United Kingdom, China and the USSR (the latter power having joined the declaration upon declaring war on Japan).
+The speech made no direct reference to a surrender of Japan, instead stating that the government had been instructed to accept the "joint declaration" (the Potsdam Declaration) of the United States, the United Kingdom, China, and the Soviet Union.
 This confused many listeners not familiar with the declaration about whether Japan had actually surrendered.
 Both the poor audio quality of the radio broadcast and the formal courtly language worsened the confusion.
-A digitally-remastered version of the broadcast was released in June 2015.

 Recording

 The speech was not broadcast directly, but replayed from a phonograph recording.
-On August 14, 1945, the NHK dispatched sound technicians to the Imperial Palace to record the broadcast.
+On August 14, 1945, the Japan Broadcasting Corporation (NHK) dispatched sound technicians to the Imperial Palace to record the broadcast.
 Microphones were set up in an office bunker under the Imperial Household Ministry, and Emperor Hirohito proceeded in between 11:25 p.m. and 11:30 p.m.
 During the first recording he spoke too softly, and upon the advice of the technicians, offered to rerecord it.
-On the second attempt, his voice was considered too high pitched, with occasional characters being skipped.
+On the second attempt, his voice was considered too high-pitched, with occasional characters being skipped.
 Nevertheless, the second version was deemed the official one, with the first serving as a backup.